ccremer/kubernetes-zfs-provisioner/README.md

 ![architecture with Hostpath](architecture.hostpath.drawio.svg "Architecture with Hostpath provisioning")

+As a third option, if the ZFS host is part of the cluster, you can let the provisioner choose whether [NFS][nfs] or [HostPath][hostpath] is used with the `Auto` mode.
+If the scheduler decides to place a Pod onto the ZFS host, *and* the requested access mode in the Persistent Volume Claim is `ReadWriteOnce` (the volume can only be accessed by pods running on the same node) [HostPath][hostpath] will automatically be used, otherwise [NFS][nfs] will be used.

 Currently all ZFS attributes are inherited from the parent dataset.

 For more information about external storage in kubernetes, see